ampproject/amphtml/contributing/getting-started-e2e.md

 # ⚡⚡⚡...
 (Next steps)

-Now that you know the process for making changes to the AMP Project you already have most of the heavy lifting done.  **We look forward to seeing your future contributions to the project.** :)
+Now that you know the process for making changes to the AMP Project you already have most of the heavy lifting done.  **We look forward to seeing your future [contributions](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md) to the project.** :)

+If you're looking for ideas on your next contribution feel free to reach out to anyone you worked with on your first contribution or let us know in the [#welcome-contributors](https://amphtml.slack.com/messages/welcome-contributors/) channel on Slack.
+(We'll send you an [invitation](https://docs.google.com/forms/d/e/1FAIpQLSd83J2IZA6cdR6jPwABGsJE8YL4pkypAbKMGgUZZriU7Qu6Tg/viewform?fbzx=4406980310789882877) if you're not already on the AMP Slack.)

 # Other resources

 This end-to-end guide provided enough details to get a basic understanding of a typical workflow for contributing code to the AMP Project.
 If you find yourself wanting to know more there are a lot of resources available.
 Here are a few:

+* The ["Creating your first AMP Component" codelab](https://codelabs.developers.google.com/codelabs/creating-your-first-amp-component/index.html) provides step-by-step instructions for a common type of code contribution to the AMP Project.
+Even if your project involves modifying an existing AMP component this codelab will give you an overview of how AMP components work.
 * GitHub has a lot of helpful introductory material, including:
    * a [Hello World tutorial](https://guides.github.com/activities/hello-world/) that's a bit less in depth than this guide, but it covers things like creating a new repository and merging in code after a pull request
    * the [Git cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) from GitHub provides a quick reference to some common commands, including many we didn't cover in this guide (such as [diff](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/diffs) and [log](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History))